YousefAbyss/AstroPlot/README.md

 ## Note:
 You'll need to install scienceplots (https://github.com/garrettj403/SciencePlots)

-Data used in the notebooks will not be provided.
+Data used in the notebooks are not in this repository.

 Notebooks should be easy to read and self-explanatory, feel free to contact me if you need help.